ZeTofZone/comfyui_Tof-s-nodes/README.md

 <br>&nbsp;<br>
 ### <b>Note1 :</b>
-<br>the variable format should begin with the variable number, a space, ":", and another space with the value after :
+<br>The variable format should begin with the variable number, a space, ":", and another space with the value after :

 >1 : value